jo-pouradier/jo-pouradier/README.md

 # Tech Stack:

-Those stacks have been learn either at school, during my one year internship at Munich or for my homelab.
+Those stacks have been learned either at school, during my one-year internship in Munich, or for my homelab.

 ## Languages: